nuttycom/aftok/TASKS.md

     * Record BTC/USD (and other currencies) exchange rate at time of transaction to aid in recordkeeping requirements of U.S. tax law.
-Since BTC is treated as property rather than currency, one must track the basis price in order to correctly report capital gains, in much the same fasion as is done for stock.
+Since BTC is treated as property rather than currency, one must track the basis price in order to correctly report capital gains, in much the same fashion as is done for stock.
   * Elections
     * Close voting window